Eco Fashion Encyclopedia Content Links

 Crush is the name as a processing method introduced by labels like Sweet Caramel, which combines paint-stains and aperture-boring.

-Pocket labeling or label is most often a cardboard placed on the back pocket of a jean (usually right) attached to the purpose of communicating LOT number, style, size, washes, etc. and in addition used as a blank canvas for brand communication as logos and slogans.
-See Denim Dictionary
+Pocket labelling or label is most often cardboard placed on the back pocket of a jean (usually right) attached to the purpose of communicating LOT number, style, size, washes, etc. and in addition used as a blank canvas for brand communication as logos and slogans.

 Levi’s Vintage Clothing is replicas of their most iconic jeans and historically significant garments from the past.
 It is more than 120 years since Levi Strauss introduced the first and the original denim jeans and due to incredible interest for Levi Strauss long history, vintage clothing and American pop culture decided Levi Strauss 1996 to introduce LVC (Levi Strauss Vintage Clothing).
-The garments taken from the Levi Strauss & Co.
+The garments were taken from the Levi Strauss & Co.
 Archives, made with exactly the same details, craftsmanship, fabrics, sundries, original labels and packaging.
 LVC has been a great influence on the growing interest for vintage clothing, even though hard-core vintage fans feel using the term is misleading for most people differentiating between replica vintage and original vintage clothing.
-Levi Strauss Vintage story started in 1971 when they decided to change the red tab letters from capital to small, every garment before is regarded vintage.
-Changed due to introduction of the batwing carrying small letters as the founders name Levi Strauss
+Levi Strauss Vintage story started in 1971 when they decided to change the red tab letters from “Capital E to small e”, every garment before is regarded as vintage.

 In 1953 introduces Levi Strauss Co. a new version of the classic First Edition jacket (type II, LOT 566XX) The jacket has kept the details carried from type, I. However, the most significant and visually difference was the added front pocket.
 The raw denim fabric used in the “type II” is stiff and the wearer needs to wear it in.
-Recommended do not wash the jacket unless you have too as the indigo colours to naturally fade around Jean wrinkles, which make the look outstanding.
-The quality plus no washing will keep the jacket durable and longer lasting.
-If you choose to sell the jacket, value will certainly double price you once paid.
+Recommended do not wash the jacket unless you have too as the indigo colours to naturally fade around Jean wrinkles, which make them look outstanding.
+The quality plus no washing will keep the jacket durable and longer-lasting.
+If you choose to sell the jacket, the value will certainly double the price you once paid.
 If you need to wash it, however, use cold to low temperature, mild soap.
-Preferably follow the guidelines found on the Internet, web sites as rawdenim.com have incredible knowledge of raw denim.
+Preferably follow the guidelines found on the Internet, websites like rawdenim.com have incredible knowledge of raw denim.
 There is a guide on the blog as well; however, about how to wash and handle a “shrink to fit 501 Jean.”
-How to put your soul into a Levi’s 501 shrink to fit jean?
+How to put your soul into Levi’s 501 shrinks to fit jean?